 HIV (human immunodeficiency virus) affects the immune system.
 A number of community groups offer a rapid finger prick HIV test, were you get your results in 20 minutes.
 HIV is a treatable infection, although not curable at present.

-You can use the service finder to find a HIV PEP treatment near you.
+You can use the service finder to find a HIV post-exposure prophylaxis (PEP) treatment near you.

 - What is it?